 Writing the next chapter in the history of Cumberland School of Law depends on your partnership and financial commitment.
 Your support is vital in our pursuit of short- and long-term campaign strategic initiatives including:

 - Increased endowed scholarships needed to provide financial support to attract outstanding students

 - Increased endowed faculty chairs, professorships and faculty support funds necessary to recruit and retain our dynamic faculty

 - Increased endowed funds to provide support for experiential learning experiences, journals, and advocacy programs

-- Increased annual funds needed to provide support for “Areas of Greatest Need” within Cumberland School of Law as determined by the Dean
+- Increased annual funds needed to provide support for the areas of greatest need as determined by the dean

 We gratefully accept outright gifts, gifts of stock, and bequests of any size and are happy to discuss any questions you may have.
 Thank you for your interest in supporting excellence at Cumberland and for your philanthropic commitment in writing the next chapter in the history of Cumberland School of Law!

 In 2017, Cumberland School of Law launched the Bishop Society, named for long-time professor and dean, Thomas Brad Bishop ’61, J.D. ’71.
 Since its inception, the purpose of the Bishop Society has been to collectively gather contributions to provide scholarship support and public interest fellowships to deserving law students, upgrade technology and law school facilities, support the preparation and travel of Cumberland’s trial and other teams, and support faculty research.
 Thanks to Professor Bishop’s generosity of spirit and dedication to Cumberland, and member contributions, the Bishop Society will continue to support aspiring legal students attend Cumberland School of Law and thrive in their law school experiences.